jefdaj/cryptoisland/src/posts/2024/10/15/mechanics-of-the-benaloh-challenge/index.md

 # Motivation

-The Benaloh challenge is a clever answer to the question "How can voters check that their votes were encrypted honestly, without also being able to show how they voted to others?"
+In [ElectionGuard][eg-site] and related end-to-end encrypted voting systems, the Benaloh challenge is a clever answer to the question "How can voters check that their votes were encrypted honestly, without also being able to show how they voted to others?"

 If you're thinking about this for the first time, you might have another question now: why do we care if they show how they voted?